-Possible tornado rips through Alabama, causing 'significant damage'
+Tornado rips through Alabama, causing 'significant damage'

 The storm damaged businesses, homes, knocked out power, and blocked roads in the area

-A possible tornado ripped through Alabama on Monday night, collapsing buildings and trapping people in their homes.
+A tornado ripped through Alabama on Monday night, collapsing buildings and trapping people in their homes.

-The National Weather Service in Birmingham, Ala., said the severe storm impacted the Fultondale area of Jefferson Co, causing "significant damage."
+The National Weather Service (NWS) in Birmingham, Ala., said the severe storm impacted the Fultondale area of Jefferson Co, causing "significant damage."

 "We will inspect the damage to determine the strength of the tornado," the NWS wrote.

-A Tornado Warning was issued just after 10:30 p.m.
+A Tornado Warning was issued just after 10:30 p.m on Monday.

 The resulting storm knocked out power and produced debris that blocked roads in the area.
-A Hampton Inn, Comfort Inn and Suites in Fultondale and a Chili’s restaurant were badly damaged, WBRC reported.
+A Hampton Inn, Comfort Inn, and Suites in Fultondale and a Chili’s restaurant were badly damaged, WBRC reported.

+"We do have possible fatalities, can not confirm the number yet.
+We still have search and rescue crews out working," said Fultondale Assistant Fire Chief Justin McKenzie said just after 3:30 a.m.

+Fultondale Police Chief D.P.
+Smith said at least five people have been hospitalized.

 Dave Moerbe, a pastor in Gardendale, and his son, Sam, 18, went to Fultondale when they heard of the devastation.